Pointwise dispersive estimates for Schr\"odinger operators on product cones: Operator estimates for

-We begin our analysis of these perturbed resolvents by proving that each $R_{V,j}$ admits a meromorphic continuation which extends below the real axis.
-Results of this type are somewhat standard, but we require a more quantitative version, so we provide a careful proof here.
+We begin our analysis of these perturbed resolvents by proving \thmref{LAP}, which we recall states that $R_{0,j}$ admits a meromorphic continuation to the logarithmic cover of $\C\setminus\{0\}$ and satisfies the limiting absorption principle.